Common credit card fees and how to avoid them

-If you’re carrying a credit card in your wallet, you’ve got plenty of company.
+If you’re carrying a credit card in your wallet, you have plenty of company.
 According to the Consumer Financial Protection Bureau (CFPB), more than 175 million Americans have at least one credit card.

-Credit cards can add lots of ease and convenience to life.
-But depending on the cards and how you use them, they can sometimes come with fees.
-Read on to learn more about fees, when they apply and how to avoid them.
+Credit cards can provide ease and flexibility.
+But that convenience sometimes comes with a price.
+Learn more about common credit card fees, when they apply and how you may be able to avoid them.

 - Credit card fees vary depending on the type of credit card, the card issuer and how you use the card.

 - Some common credit card fees include interest charges, annual fees, late fees and cash advance fees.